bandprotocol/bandchain-docs-archived/docs/integration-tools/falcon/introduction.md

 # Introduction

 As the blockchain industry continues to evolve, the importance of interoperability and connectivity between different blockchain networks has become increasingly clear.
-While Cosmos and BandChain are two prominent players in this space, it's important to recognize the value that other chains can bring to the table.
+While Cosmos is the prominent player in this space, it's important to recognize the value that other chains can bring to the table.

 The Falcon program is designed to enable secure and efficient cross-chain communication between different blockchain networks.
 It achieves this by requesting data from BandChain, and then sending the data along with the proof to the other chain.